Which universities have the best and worst nightlife?

-The cheapest pint prices are in Bolton and Lancaster at £2.50 (London might have more nightlife options, but its pints are recorded as costing twice that much).
+The cheapest pints were in Bolton and Lancaster at £2.50.
+While London might have had more nightlife options, its pints were recorded as costing twice that much.

-The basic cost of a taxi is cheapest in Derby, but over 1km you'll find the lowest prices in Belfast.
+The basic cost of a taxi was the cheapest in Derby.
+But for trips any distance over 1km, the lowest prices were in Belfast.

-St Andrews (where Prince William and Kate Middleton studied, no less) is said to be the safest student city.
+St Andrews (where Prince William and Kate Middleton studied and met, no less) was said to be the safest student city.